 While these companies are focused on T cells, Genmab focuses on bispecific antibodies, and its program has attracted big fish interested in a variety of diseases.
 Most notably, Genmab recently licensed its technology out to Gilead for its effort to develop an HIV cure.

 Curevac is attempting to elicit an immune response with mRNA.
 ‘The RNA People’ at Curevac focus on leveraging mRNA to develop vaccines for common viruses, including HIV, and for their work, they earned the EU prize for Vaccines and hefty financial support from the Bill & Melinda Gates Foundation.
-We interviewed the Chief Corporate Officer, Franz-Werner Haas, for a closer look at their work.
+We interviewed CCO Franz-Werner Haas for a closer look at their work.

 And now for something completely different

 For its part, Abivax has made exciting progress via a unique pathway: it is developing a first-in-class orally available small molecule, ABX-464, that inhibits HIV replication by blocking the biogenesis of viral RNA without interfering in other RNA processes.
-It has passed Phases Ia and Ib in the clinic, and its success has made Abivax the only company with a functional HIV cure to make it as far as Phase II.
+It has passed Phases Ia and Ib in the clinic, and its success has made Abivax, along with InnaVirVax, the only company with a functional HIV cure to make it as far as Phase II.

 So what can we hope for?